-The membership-based platform includes discussion forums, mentoring, opportunity boards, webinars, a resource library, live demos, inperson events, a professional directory, business support tools and wellbeing advice, in a one-stop shop designed to empower professional women in retrofit.
+The membership-based platform includes discussion forums, mentoring, opportunity boards, webinars, a resource library, live demos, inperson events, a professional directory, business support tools and wellbeing advice, in a one-stop shop designed to empower professional women remember him inventing a wind turbine to try and power houses that he was working on.
+I grew up with sustainability being key, so when I had the opportunity about 4-5 years ago to delve into retrofit, the doors opened.
+It was just a passion project at first, in that I was really excited that the technology was starting to exist to do what my father had talked about all his life.

-We met with Ellora to find out all about Her Retrofit Space, the challenges facing women in the sector, and what she hopes the platform will achieve.
+We met with Ellora to find out all about Her Retrofit Space, the challenges facing women in the sector, and what she hopes the platform will